Keith Flint: Legacy

-After Flint's death, fans used the hashtag "#Firestarter4Number1" on social media in a campaign to try to get the song "Firestarter" to Number 1 in the UK Singles Chart as a mark of respect for Flint and to raise awareness for male suicide in the UK.
+After Flint's death, fans used the hashtag "#Firestarter4Number1" on social media in a campaign to try to get the song "Firestarter" to No. 1 on the UK singles chart as a mark of respect for Flint and to raise awareness for male suicide in the UK.
+The song reached the chart's 58th place the following week.

 Following his death, many musical artists and music industry figures from around the world paid tribute to Flint.
 Many tributes highlighted Flint's gentle temperament, illustrating a personal kindness, politeness and generosity that contrasted with his energetic and sometimes aggressive stage persona.
 Fellow British musician and Jamiroquai frontman Jay Kay said, "What bloody tragic news.
 What a top fella and a great laugh.
 I hope they've got a quick bike for him up there.. cos he fucking sure knew how to ride one.
 Keith Flint... always 'balls to the wall'."

 In June 2019, fashion designer Donatella Versace dedicated her spring/summer 2020 menswear show in Milan to Flint's memory.
 Versace, who was a friend of Flint's, dressed male models in clothing reflecting his style and they sported Flint's distinctive "Firestarter" hairstyle.

 Whilst performing at Glastonbury Festival in June 2019, Liam Gallagher dedicated "Champagne Supernova" to Flint.

 In the 2020 video game Assassin's Creed Valhalla, a bard named Keith resembling Flint can be found in Essex, England, as part of a sidequest titled "The Prodigy".
 There, the "Bishop of the Ruins" is denouncing his music as unholy.
-The character says the presence of the player character, Eivor, is "surely an omen", referencing the Prodigy's song of the same name; when the protesting clergyman starts a fistfight with Eivor, Keith encourages the character to "Smack my Bishop".
+The character says the presence of the player character, Eivor, is "surely an omen", referencing the Prodigy's song "Omen"; when the protesting clergyman starts a fistfight with Eivor, Keith encourages the character to "Smack my Bishop", a reference to the song "Smack My Bitch Up".
 Kristen McGorry, a writer on the game, confirmed on Twitter that these and other references were intentional tributes to Flint and the band.

 On 5 August 2021, a Crowdfunder campaign was launched by music and mental wellbeing festival "Headstock" to commission street artist Akse P19 to paint a mural of Flint.
-The mural, which was unveiled on 9 September 2021, a day ahead of World Suicide Prevention Day, is located at Beechwood Road in Hackney, near to where The Prodigy played their first gig at the Four Aces Club in 1990.
+The mural, which was unveiled on 9 September 2021, a day ahead of World Suicide Prevention Day, is located at Beechwood Road in Hackney, near to where the Prodigy played their first gig at the Four Aces Club in 1990.

+In March 2026, a memorial bench was placed outside the St Mary's Church in Bocking, Essex.
+The bench attracted criticism because of its devil-horned backrest design which was meant to represent Flint's hairstyle.